 Join Walker Wellness Retreats on a unique experience to Alaska, where we will search for the Northern Lights for 6 nights/7 days.

-No refund will be provided if the lights are not seen due to the unpredictable nature of the lights.
+Please note that no refund will be provided if the lights are not seen due to the unpredictable nature of the lights.

 Welcome to the Aurora Borealis Lodge.
 We are located just 20 miles north of Fairbanks in the famed Cleary Summit area, known locally and internationally as one of the best places to view the Northern Lights in the world!